arunarn2/ToxicCommentChallenge/README.md

 Using dataset from Kaggle's [Jigsaw Toxic Comment Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)

 ## Introduction
-A flood of content is produced on a daily basis throughout the Internet, on social media sites etc from the online interaction between users.
-While this situation contributes significantly to the quality of human life, unfortunately it involves enormous dangers, since online texts with high toxicity can cause personal attacks, online harassment and bullying behaviors Discussing things you care about can be difficult.
+AA flurry of content is produced on a daily basis throughout the Internet, on social media sites, blogs, news websites etc from the online interaction be- tween users.
+While this situation contributes signif- icantly to the quality of human life, unfortunately it involves enormous dangers, since online texts with high toxicity can cause personal attacks, online ha- rassment and bullying behaviors Discussing things you care about can be difficult.

+Labeling is a crucial task that has several applications including targeting ”trolls” on forums, preventing bullying on social networks or selecting the most ac- curate comments on a recommendation engine.
+Au- tomatic abusive language detection is a difficult but important task for online social media.
+Fighting abu- sive language online is becoming more and more im- portant in a world where social media plays a sig- nificant role in shaping peoples minds (Perse and Lambe, 2016).

+Warner and Hirschberg (2012) and Burnap and Williams (2015) are one of the early researches to use machine learning based classifiers for detect- ing abusive language.
+Djuric et al., (2015) incor- porated representation word embeddings (Mikolov et al., 2013).
+Nobata et al. (2016) combined pre- defined language elements and word embedding to train a regression model.
+Waseem (2016) used logis- tic regression with n-grams and user-specific features such as gender and location.
+Davidson et al. (2017) conducted a deeper investigation on different types of abusive language.
+Badjatiya et al. (2017) exper- imented with deep learning-based models using en- semble gradient boost classifiers to perform multi- class classification on sexist and racist language.
+All approaches have been on one step.

 ## Purpose
 The purpose of this project is to build models that best classifies the comments into the following categories: toxic, severe\_toxic, obscene, threat, insult, identify\_hate.